 How to Get Mechanical Grease Out of Work Clothing

 We get it.
 When you work as a mechanic, you are constantly tasked with removing car grease from surfaces.
-Car grease stains are basically part of the uniforms, but you can’t go out and buy new specialty safety footwear daily.
 If you work in a shop with motors, you can stop putting up with having grease on your clothes.
-That’s why we put together these work inspired stain removal tips for those constantly working with a motor.
+That’s why we put together these work-inspired stain removal tips for those constantly working with a motor.

 The above household remedies might not be as easy to access in a mechanic shop.
 Items like baking soda are not exactly needed for doing maintenance at a garage.
 Many home remedies aren’t around in a mechanical shop.
 But there is one old and tried method of satisfying stains that you can find the ingredients for about anywhere.
 No worries; removing car residue can be done!